borisovg/metalsmith-blog-example/README.md

 npm install
 ```

-Edit the variables at the top of `build.js`.
+Edit the variables at the top of `build.mjs`.

 Edit the content in `src/` and build the site:

 ```
-node build.js
+node build.mjs
 ```

 Copy the contents of `public/` to your web hosting server.